voxpupuli/puppet-systemd/REFERENCE.md

 * `systemd::journald`: This class manages and configures journald.
 * `systemd::logind`: This class manages systemd's login manager configuration.
+* `systemd::modules_loads`: Activate the modules contained in modules-loads.d
 * `systemd::networkd`: This class provides an abstract way to trigger systemd-networkd
 * `systemd::resolved`: This class provides an abstract way to trigger resolved.
 * `systemd::system`: This class provides a solution to enable accounting